morning sessions

 Leena Bakshi McLean, Keynote Speaker

-Strands: Leadership, Design
+Strands: Technology, Design

 Enhancing Education Through Inclusivity